xupgit/awslabs/rtl_kernel_wizard_lab.md

     </p>

 ###  Run the Application on F1
-**Since the System build and AFI availability takes considerable amount of time, a pre-compiled version is provided.
+**Since the System build and AFI availability takes considerable amount of time, a precompiled version is provided.
 Use the precompiled solution directory to verify the functionality**

 1. Change to the solution directory by executing the following command
    ```